capuchon-dev/xebia-ci-cd/README.md

 ### Example on AWS

+For AWS, there is a CloudFormation template in the directory `AWS` of this repository.
+It setups the whole stack, with an EC2 instance, Docker enabled and configured, Jenking running in Docker.
+When the stack runs, go to the next chapter to setup Jenkins.

-Here is an example for AWS standard Linux AMIs (not all details are included, it is assumed you know how to use AWS instances):
+Here is instructions if you don't want to use the template and want to do everything by hand.
+Not all details are included, it is assumed you know how to use AWS instances:

 * Instantiate an EC2 instance of your choice with the "Amazon Linux AMI".
 I developed the Pipeline with a "t2.micro" instance, this works very well and